 - Alternative Investments: Here you will learn how a private equity fund or a hedge fund works.

-By subscribing to the academic e-mail, you make sure you will get the most out of the academies.
-Via this bi-weekly e-mail, you will receive a summary of the theory that will be dealt with during the academy.
+By subscribing to the academic e-mail, you’ll make sure that you get the most out of the academies.
+Via this weekly e-mail, you will receive a summary of the theory that will be discusses during the academy.
 Besides the fact that you know what to expect, you will also get comfortable with the subject much faster.
-When the basic theory is already vaguely known, we can also deal with some cases during the academy.
-This emphasises the link between the theoretical of the academy and the practical of the investing with your group.
+When the basic theory is already vaguely known, we can also deal with some special cases during the academies.
+This emphasizes the link between the theoretical of the academy and the practical of the investing with your group.

 Please fill in the form below to subscribe for the B&R Beurs Academy Mail!

 Are you enjoying the B&R Academies so far?
 Make sure everyone knows that you are knowledgeable about investing and participate in the Investor Exam.
+Together with CFA and CAIA, B&R Beurs organises the Investor Exam to test your knowledge.
 From January 2018 onwards the subscriptions will be open for the Investor Exam in May 2018.
-Here you have the opportunity to test yourself and improve your CV.
+Here you have the opportunity to test yourself and improve your CV with the Investor Certificate.

-The exam is based on the investment articles.
+The exam is based on the Academy Articles.
 The learning goals will be translated into questions and cases that you will have to complete within three hours.
 Don’t worry if you didn’t attend all the academies.
 All questions are based on the material in the Academy Articles solely; additional material discussed in the Academy will not be tested.